• Skip to primary navigation

 If you make this recipe, please let me know how it turns out for you!
 Leave a comment below and share a picture on instagram with the hashtag #panningtheglobe

 Originally published September 19, 2016.
-Updated December 7, 2020 with added nutritional information, a couple of new photos, and clarifying details in the written post.
+Updated with added helpful details in the written post, clearer instructions in the recipe card, an added section on storage and freezing.
 The same delicious recipe!

 More Dessert Recipes